alpacaaa/elm-to-purescript-cheatsheet/README.md

 The `Prelude` isn't imported by the compiler automatically so that it's easier for a team to decide to use something different than the stock one.
 I get why this choice was made, but it's one more thing to keep in mind that you don't necessarily want to deal with. :stuck_out_tongue:

-Also, the default `Prelude` is rather lightweight, meaning it does not import anything immediately useful (compared to the `Basic` package in Elm).
+Also, the default `Prelude` is rather lightweight, meaning it does not import anything immediately useful (compared to the default imports in Elm).
 I find myself almost always importing this stuff at the very least.

 ```haskell
 import Data.Maybe